 Three months later the return at Wembley saw England win 5-0.
 Chivers scored twice (which makes him the country’s top scorer against them his goals opening the scoring in the 30th minute and the 4th and 47th minutes.
 During the game the English goalie Banks only touched the ball four times and they were all back passes.
 Martin Peters and Ralph Coates winning his 3rd cap played.

-Nineteen years later England met them for the last time to celebrate Malta’s FA centaury and won 2-1 Sol Campbell started the game and later missed a good chance as Malta missed two penalties.
+Nineteen years later England met them for the last time to celebrate Malta’s FA century and won 2-1 Sol Campbell started the game and later missed a good chance as Malta missed two penalties.
+While Mitchell Thomas and Chris Fairclough played for England B against the island.

 Other Spurs players to have represented their country’s against the island include Corluka, Kranjcar and Modric (Croactia), Thorstvedt (Norway), Tony Galvin (Republic of Ireland), Erik Edman (Sweden) and Milenko Acomov for Slovenia.